About searching

 GoCary has established a Passenger Rules of Conduct Policy to outline conduct deemed inappropriate on vehicles and properties, bus shelters, bus stops, and transfer points.
 This policy is intended to provide a safe, secure, and comfortable environment for all GoCary employees and passengers.

 The summary of prohibited activities listed below is not all-inclusive; additional rules and regulations may apply.
-Please view the full policy for all prohibited conduct.

 • Distracting, or attempting to distract, a GoCary Bus Operator;